 Hunter Valley accommodation centres around the region of Pokolbin and offers a huge range of places to stay for every style and budget from major resorts to intimate guesthouses.
 Some are modern but built in Australian colonial style and many are converted from old mansions and cottages.
 Many properties in the region are rated four, four and a half and five star.
 Pokolbin is at the centre of the Hunter Valley Wine Country, and a great base for exploring the many wineries the Hunter Valley has to offer.
 TravelOnline have a large range of options for staying in the Hunter Valley with packages available to assist in selecting and booking your perfect holiday stay.

 The list of Hunter Valley activities is endless with so much to see and do!
-There are approximately 80 wineries within the region all offering fine wines and highly informative tours covering everything from grape growing methods, the wine producing process and wine appreciation.
+There are numerous wineries within the region all offering fine wines and highly informative tours covering everything from grape growing methods, the wine producing process and wine appreciation.
 But if wine's not your thing, all is not lost - the Hunter Valley region has something for everyone.

 If you're feeling adventurous, why not try a hot air balloon flight or a luxury luncheon helicopter tour and fly over the Sydney Harbour, along the coastline and inland to land in the middle of the famed vineyards?
 If you're looking for a little peace and quiet, the Barrington Tops National Park is an excellent option for taking in some of the area's loveliest flora and fauna.
 And if you fancy yourself somewhat of a history buff, the country hospitality and charming colonial architecture of the historical town and museums exhibit an intriguing collection of articles.